FoldedLettuce/Hyper-Minecraft-Auth/README.md

 - Hyper Minecraft Auth currently only supports Spigot.
 Other server implementations may work, but we don't recommend them as they may cause compatibility issues.

 ## Setup
-To setup Meta Labs Minecraft Auth on your server follow the steps below!
+To setup Hyper Minecraft Auth on your server follow the steps below!
 1. Download the jar from this page.
 2. Place the jar into the "Plugins" folder.
 3. Start your server.